msa-em/guide-tem-simulation/math.md

 (numbers)=
 ## Scalars, Vectors, Tensors, and Arrays

 You are probably very familiar with the [real numbers](wiki:Real_number), which are values which measure a continuous quantity.
 These numbers can be integers such as $64$, fractions such as $5/7$, decimals such as $-0.827$ (a subset of fractions), and irrational numbers such as $\sqrt{2}$.
-These values are [scalars](wiki:Scalar_(mathematics)), meaning there is only one number associated with each value.
+These values are [scalars](wiki:Scalar_(mathematics)), meaning there is only one number associated with each value, making them one-dimensional (1D).

 By contrast, a [vector](wiki:Vector_(mathematics_and_physics)) is a value which cannot be represented by a single number.
-Examples include 3D position coordinates $(x,y,z)$, magnetic moments, or a set of 3 Euler angles which describe an arbitrary rotation in 3D space.
+Examples include three-dimensional (3D) position coordinates $(x,y,z)$, magnetic moments, or a set of three Euler angles that describe an arbitrary rotation in 3D space.
 Vectors are always one-dimensional.
 In the same way a vector generalizes the concept of a scalar, a [tensor](wiki:Tensor) generalizes both vectors and scalars by extending a value to any number of dimensions.
-You are also likely familiar with image [arrays](wiki:Array_(data_structure)), which are 2D tensors for a greyscale image, and 3D for a color image.
+You are also likely implicitly familiar with image [arrays](wiki:Array_(data_structure)), which are 2D tensors for a greyscale image, and 3D for a color image.

 (complex_numbers)=
 ## Complex Numbers

 To model scattering in electron microscopy, we work with a special number system referred to as [complex numbers](wiki:Complex_number).
 A complex number is a length-2 vector, where the two values are called the **real** and **imaginary** values.
-The real part of each number is exactly the same kind of real number as described as above.
+The real part of each number is the kind of real number as described as above.
 The imaginary part is also a real number, but multiplied by the [imaginary unit](wiki:Imaginary_unit) $i$.
 This unit is a number which satisfies the equation
 ```{math}
 :label: eq:imag
 i^2 = -1.
 ```
 Examples of complex numbers include $3+5i$, $4/5-(9/7)i$, $-0.23+4.33i$, and $1+\sqrt{5}i$. [](#fig_complex) shows examples of complex numbers.
-Complex numbers are enormously powerful, and essential when performing calclations using [quantum mechanics](wiki:Quantum_mechanics).
+These are enormously powerful, and essential when performing calclations using [quantum mechanics](wiki:Quantum_mechanics).

 ```{figure} #app:complex_numbers
 :name: fig_complex